tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 </table>

 There are 2 clusters: **1st cluster with 669 participants** and **2nd cluster with 764 participants**.
 The major distinctions between them can be seen in the first top-8 features:
-— "If you have a mental health issue, do you feel that it interferes with your work when NOT being treated effectively?": 1st group mostly thinks that it's not applicable to them, while the 2nd group feel like not treated mental health problems "often" or "sometimes" affect their work.
+— "If you have a mental health issue, do you feel that it interferes with your work when NOT being treated effectively?":
+&emsp;&emsp; 1 cluster: most participants think that this is not applicable to them.
+&emsp;&emsp; 2 cluster: participants feel like not treating mental health problems "often" or "sometimes" affect their work.
 — "Have you had a mental health disorder in the past?":
+&emsp;&emsp; 1 cluster: more than half of participants had not mental health disorder in the past and the other subgroups had it.
+&emsp;&emsp; 2 cluster: almost everyone had mental health disorder in the past.
 — "If you have a mental health issue, do you feel that it interferes with your work when being treated effectively?":
+&emsp;&emsp; 1 cluster:
+&emsp;&emsp; 2 cluster:
 — "Do you currently have a mental health disorder?":
+&emsp;&emsp; 1 cluster:
+&emsp;&emsp; 2 cluster:
 — "Have you been diagnosed with a mental health condition by a medical professional?":
+&emsp;&emsp; 1 cluster:
+&emsp;&emsp; 2 cluster:
 — "Have you ever sought treatment for a mental health issue from a mental health professional?":
+&emsp;&emsp; 1 cluster:
+&emsp;&emsp; 2 cluster:
 — "Do you have a family history of mental illness?":
+&emsp;&emsp; 1 cluster:
+&emsp;&emsp; 2 cluster:
 — "If so, what condition(s) were you diagnosed with?"
+&emsp;&emsp; 1 cluster:
+&emsp;&emsp; 2 cluster:

 **1.2 Gaussian Mixture clustering results:**
 <table>